LuciMark0/PyIZZA_order_system/README.md

 # PyIZZA_order_system

 ## Description
 PyIZZA_order_system is a pizza ordering system designed with a user-friendly PyQt5 interface.
 The project was developed by **Göktuğ Kaan Koz** and **[Hasan Özcan](https://github.com/Hasan26ozcan)** as their final project for the Global AI Hub Akbank Python Bootcamp.
 This system allows customers to easily select their preferred pizza and additional ingredients, view their order in a cart, input their credit card details, and receive a receipt.
-The system is also equipped with an admin panel that allows menu modifications, such as the addition of new pizzas or ingredients.
+The system also features an admin panel that enables menu modification and analysis of sales data through visualized data.

 ## Folder_Contents
 The project folder contains the following files: